Mah-En/Student-Performance-Prediction-using-MLP/README.md

 The MLP model was trained using the training dataset for 100 epochs with a mini-batch size of 32.
 During each epoch, the model's weights were updated using backpropagation, a method of gradient descent where the error is propagated backward through the network to adjust the weights.

 ### 5.2 Evaluation Metrics
-We used several evaluation metrics to assess the performance of the model:
+I used several evaluation metrics to assess the performance of the model:
 - **Mean Squared Error (MSE)**: Measures the average squared difference between predicted and actual values.
 Lower values indicate better performance.
 - **Mean Absolute Error (MAE)**: Measures the average absolute difference between predicted and actual values.
 - **R-squared (R2)**: A statistical measure that represents the proportion of the variance in the dependent variable that is predictable from the independent variables.